Phonics at Burrsville Infant Academy

 Everything CONNECTS: children connect sounds with mnemonic pictures; words with their meanings; and stories with the sounds they know.
 They connect their own experiences to the stories they read and learn to lift the words off the page.

-Children learn ONE thing at a time and practice it until it becomes second nature.
+Children learn ONE thing at a time and practise it until it becomes second nature.
 Interactive practise keeps children focused, and their capacity to learn develops exponentially.

 Children remember what they learn by SAYING it out loud to a partner.
 If they can’t explain it, the teacher repeats it until they can.

-Children are assessed half-termly to ensure they are progressing through the sounds.
-There are three ‘Sets’; Set 1 is the initial sounds e.g. c-a-t, Set 2 is digraphs e.g. ‘ow’ in b-l-ow, and Set 3 is alternative sounds e.g. ‘ea’ in t-ea and ‘ee’ in sh-ee-p.
-Each half term teachers assess children to check what sounds that recognise and can apply to their reading and writing, and see if there are any gaps.
-The assessments then help to group the children, ensuring they are in the group that suits them and they are being taught they are unsure of or haven’t covered yet.
+There are three ‘Sets’; Set 1 is comprised of mostly single letter sounds e.g. c-a-t and some 'Special Friends' (two or three letters that make one sound), Set 2 is 'Special Friends' e.g. ‘ow’ in b-l-ow, and Set 3 is alternative sounds e.g. ‘ea’ in t-ea makes the same sound as ‘ee’ in sh-ee-p.
+Each half term the Phonics Leader(s) assess children to check what sounds they recognise and can apply to their reading, and see if there are any gaps.
+The assessments then help to group the children, ensuring they are in the group that matches their attainment and enables them to make progress.

 In the Summer term, Year 1 will sit the National Phonics Screening.
-This will be completed on a specific week and will be done when suits the child best.
-The test is made up with 20 real words and 20 fake words, children work through the paper reading the words using their sounds taught through the year.
-There is a pass mark that is published and parents/carers are informed of the mark and how their child did.
+This will be completed during a specific week by a familiar adult.
+The test is made up with 20 real words and 20 fake (alien) words and children work through the paper reading the words using the sounds they have been taught.
+There is a pass mark that is published and parents/carers are informed of the mark and their child's progress.

 Phonics continues in Year 2 for children that still need to learn sounds, or need to revisit them to ensure they are applying them to their word reading and writing.
-For some children this is no longer needed in Year 2, and they move onto learning spelling rule through the Read, Write, Inc. Spellings.
+For some children this is no longer needed in Year 2, and they move onto learning spelling rules and building their fluency through the Read, Write, Inc. Spelling scheme and a range of carefully selected texts.

-To help support your children at home watch this video below to show how specific sounds are articulated in Phonic sessions.
-There is also a list of useful websites to support your childs phonics alongside some great ideas to make phonics fun at home!
+To help support your child at home, please watch this video below to show how specific sounds are articulated in Phonic sessions.
+There is also a list of useful websites to support your child's phonics, alongside some great ideas to make phonics fun at home!

 Useful phonic websites/activities